jayposs/kvfun/blahblahblah.md

 If you decide to explore kvfun, consider it your own code with which to modify as needed.
 I really tried to keep the code small and easy to understand.
 See notes.md for more information on how to add new features.
 I don't consider kvfun a full featured package, but rather a good starting point.

 I'm 66 years old (as of 2023) so my future plans are rather uncertain.
-Have Fun.
+I had fun writing this code.
+Hope it adds some fun to your projects.
 Jay